romanz/electrs/CONTRIBUTING.md

 ### Formatting

-The repository currently does use `rustfmt` for all the formatting needs.
+The repository currently uses `rustfmt` for all the formatting needs.
 Running the automated script mentioned above would format all your code for you :)

 ## Ending Notes